okekejus/personal_spotify_tracking/README.md

 The higher a popularity score, the more people are listening to it.
 As my overall score is a 61, I think that means my music taste is fairly common.
 I think something that falls below 50% should be considered a rare taste in music.
 With mainstreamer, anyone who uses Spotify will be able to check, so maybe this person does exist!

-My personal data is plotted here using `streamlit`
+My personal data will be plotted using `streamlit`.
+I also aim to answer the following questions:
-## What kind of music do I *truly* like?
+- What kind of music do I *truly* like?
-## Do popular songs have something that guarantees they will be popular?
+- Do popular songs have something that guarantees they will be popular?
-## Do songs I *truly* like have something that guarantees I will like them?
+- Do songs I *truly* like have something that guarantees I will like them?
-## What do my favourite songs look like?
+- What do my favourite songs look like?